 The Payment System - RIX

-Transfers between the accounts held by participants in RIX occur electronically and according to the principles of "real time gross settlement", RTGS.
-This means that payments are settled one by one, and that the funds transferred into participants' accounts become immediately available for other payments.
+Transfers between the accounts held by participants in RIX are made electronically and according to the principles of "real time gross settlement", RTGS.
+This means that payments are made one by one, and that the funds coming into the accounts become immediately available for other transfers.

-There are also functions in RIX that enable several payments to be made at the same time and offset against one another.
+There are also functions in RIX that enable several payments to be made at the same time by being offset against one another.
 This increases the efficiency of the system.
-RIX is thus a hybrid system that makes use of both the advantages of gross settlement – that the risks decline – and the liquidity saving entailed when payments are offset against one another.
-To promote safety and efficiency in the system the Riksbank can provide credit during the day, what is known as intraday credit, in RIX.
+RIX is thus a hybrid system that makes use of both the advantages of gross settlement – that the risks decline – and the liquidity saving made when payments are offset against one another.
+To promote safety and efficiency in the system, the Riksbank can provide credit during the day, what is known as "intraday credit", in RIX.
 However, credit is only granted against adequate collateral.